Rapporter/rapport/_includes/installation.md

-Currently, this package is hosted only on [GitHub](https://github.com/aL3xa/rapport/), but it will be submitted to [CRAN](cran.r-project.org) once in reaches v.0.2 (hopefully soon).
-Until then, you can install _rapport_ via nifty function from `devtools` package:
+Starting from v.0.2 _rapport_ is hosted on [CRAN](cran.r-project.org), so you can install it by calling:

 {% highlight r %}
+install.packages('rapport')
+{% endhighlight %}

+Or you can grab the latest build from [GitHub](https://github.com/aL3xa/rapport/) via nifty function from `devtools` package:

+{% highlight r %}
 library(devtools)
 install_github('rapport', 'aL3xa')
 {% endhighlight %}

 You can also download sources in a [zip](https://github.com/aL3xa/rapport/zipball/master) or [tarball](https://github.com/aL3xa/rapport/tarball/master ) archive and build package manually.
-To do so, please extract archive to an empty dir and run the following commands:
+To do so, please extract archive to an empty directory and run the following commands:

 {% highlight bash %}
 R CMD build rapport